Santorini

 Canaves Epitome - Small Luxury Hotels of the World

 Canaves Epitome occupies a series of Cycladic houses renovated in 2019, clinging to the cliff in Oia, facing the caldera.
 We slept in a 45 m² suite with private pool carved from volcanic rock, teak terrace, king bed facing the sea.
-Interiors in white limewash, grey pumice stone, bespoke driftwood furniture and natural linen.
+Interiors in white limewash, grey pumice stone, bespoke furniture in driftwood and natural linen.
 The 300 m² spa offers treatments using Greek products (olive oil, thyme honey), hammam hewn from the rock.
 Service is discreet, efficient, never intrusive.
 From 1 665 € per night, rate justified by the view, privacy, quality of finishes ✨

 What makes this hotel unique